Joseba-Bermejo/nba-vs-euroleague-defense/README.md

 ### Methodology

-1. Collect 10 years of NBA and EuroLeague team-level av3PA and 3P% data
+1. Collect 10 years of NBA and EuroLeague team-level 3PA, 3P%, FGA, and 3PA ratio.
 2. Clean and standardize datasets
 3. Normalize seasons and align date ranges for comparison
-4. Analyze YoY trends in av3PA and 3P%
+4. Analyze trends
-5. Visualize correlations and test the hypothesis
+5. Visualize correlations, answer the questions and test the hypothesis

 ### Conclusion